Zxrri/MuteMe/README.md

 # 🔇 MuteMe

-MuteMe is a lightweight tray utility that automatically mutes your microphone and/or system audio after inactivity.
+MuteMe is a Windows lightweight tray utility that automatically mutes your microphone and/or system audio after inactivity.

 ##  Features